 2. Emulate your office setup

 Working from home can be a big adjustment, especially if you’re used to being in an office environment.
 One of the best ways to make the transition is to emulate your office setup as much as possible.
 That means setting up a dedicated workspace, stocking it with the supplies you need, and establishing set hours that you’ll be working.
+You should also make sure it is kept organized and clean.
+Cables getting tangled and damaged is a big problem for many home workers.
+Learn more about how you can counteract this and your office will look clear and be safe.

 If you can, it’s also worth investing in some office-friendly furniture like a comfortable chair and desk.
 If you’re feeling extra, an espresso machine can also make your home office feel more like the real thing.
 By making a few adjustments, you can quickly turn your home into a productive and comfortable workspace.